 The club is committed to conducting its business affairs in a fair, proper and ethical manner, and in compliance with all applicable laws, regulations and professional standards.
 The managers have adopted a set of corporate values to ensure that their work on behalf of the club is carried out with integrity and fairness, which have been communicated to all staff.
+The board has adopted a treating customers fairly policy.
 The board and the managers are committed to treating customers and all stakeholders fairly, and keep under review the quality of service that the club provides.
 There is a complaints system, which is published on the website.